 Public sessions for this course are temporarily postponed due to community concerns around COVID19.
 To be notified when courses are running and registrations are open again, please complete the ‘Enquire now’ form below or email us: firstname.lastname@example.org.

 or call +61 3 9321 1700

 We can bring this course direct to you and your organisation.
 For groups of six or more we provide cost-effective, customised and outcome-focused in-house training.

 This workshop can be delivered in one-day or extend the learning outcomes specific to your organisation through a two-day course.

 Find out more about how we can help you and your team by completing an enquiry form or calling us on +61 3 9321 1700.

 This one-day workshop is suitable for design engineers, project managers, design managers, procurement or contracts personnel, engineering consultants, architects and safety and risk managers with a basic understanding of Safety in Design, across all disciplines and industries.

 It is also suitable for contractors involved in the construction industry as well as those who procure, own operate and maintain infrastructure, so that they know what to expect from designers, manufactures, constructors and suppliers.

-This course will be facilitated by Mike Hurd, CS Wong or Trevor Zwar from Engineering.
+This course will be facilitated by Mike Hurd, Daniel Milne or Trevor Zwar from Engineering.
 Systems.
 Management.

 Mike Hurd has 25 years' experience working with high-integrity systems such as nuclear plants, submarines, rail signalling and control, and electricity transmission and distribution networks.